 Understanding Intel's Unusual Options Activity

-On Tuesday, shares of Intel (NASDAQ:INTC) saw unusual options activity.
-After the option alert, the stock price moved down to $63.3.
+Intel (NASDAQ:INTC) shares experienced unusual options activity on Friday.
+The stock price moved down to $62.57 following the option alert.

 - Trade Type: PUT